andyl/influx2rb/README.md

     $ bundle install

-Or install it yourself as:

-    $ gem install influx2rb
+To embed `influx2rb` into your application, study the `I2r::Client` and `I2r::Cmd` classes.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Run `rdoc` to generate docs.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run